nicolasramos-es/odoo/partner_default_company/README.rst

 To use this module, you need to:

 #.
-Go to partner an clic button contact
+Nothing special is needed.

 .. repo_id is available in https://github.com/OCA/maintainer-tools/blob/master/tools/repos_with_ids.txt
 .. branch is "8.0" for example